 For example, some posts have free, online visa interview scheduling systems, while others use telephone-based systems that require payment of a fee.
 Be sure to check the specific post to review the requirements.

 Employee May Have Choice Between Attending a Visa Interview or Renewing by Mail

 Nearly every first-time applicant must appear in person for an interview when applying for a U.S. visa.
 In some cases, however, such as renewing the same category of visa, it may be possible to submit the application materials by mail and receive the passport with the new visa back by mail as well.
 The person must, however, mail the visa application from within the foreign country.
 It is not possible, for example, to mail the application from the U.S. to the consulate overseas and then have the consulate send the passport with the new visa back to the United States.
 A trip abroad is necessary.

 Be sure to check the specific post's website to determine whether your employee will need to schedule and attend a visa interview.
 You'll also want to review the waiting time for how long it takes to obtain an appointment and to receive the passport back following the interview.
-You can review the times on the “Visa Wait Times for Interview Appointments and Processing” page of the State Department website.
+You can review the times on the Plan Ahead page of the State Department website.

 Possible Complicating Factor: Criminal Convictions, Particularly Alcohol-Related